vexter16/fraud-detection-using-temporal-attention-based-GNN/README.md

 ## Overview

-This project implements a cutting-edge fraud detection system that models financial transactions as a graph, where accounts are represented as nodes and transactions as edges.
+This project implements a fraud detection system that models financial transactions as a graph, where accounts are represented as nodes and transactions as edges.
 By applying Graph Neural Networks (GNNs) to this transaction graph, the system can:

 - Detect fraudulent transactions in real-time
 - Explain why a transaction was flagged as suspicious